thejjw/sunbeam-charms/charms/neutron-k8s/CONTRIBUTING.md

 neutron-k8s charm uses the ops_sunbeam library and extends OSBaseOperatorAPICharm from the library.

-neutron-k8s charm consumes shared-db relation to connect to database, identity-service to register the service endpoints to keystone, ovsdb-cms to connect to ovn-central, certificates to get generated certificates from vault and ingress-internal/ingress-public relation
+neutron-k8s charm consumes database relation to connect to database, identity-service to register the service endpoints to keystone, ovsdb-cms to connect to ovn-central, certificates to get generated certificates from vault and ingress-internal/ingress-public relation